Snake warning as hot weather sees pets escaping at record levels

 Warnings in place as reptiles escaping from owners’ homes

-Snake owners have been warned to stay extra vigilant of their pets throughout the summer months as a large number of the reptiles escape their enclosures.
+Snake owners have been warned to keep a close eye on their pets throughout the summer months when a large number of the reptiles escape their enclosures.

-The RSPCA gave the new insight after calls to their hotline reached record levels during the UK’s latest heatwaves.
+The RSPCA gave the new insight after calls to its hotline reached record levels during the UK’s latest heatwaves.

-Senior scientific officer at the RSPCA, Evie Button, said the snakes’ behaviour and need to be released is largely influenced by the weather.
+Senior scientific officer at the RSPCA, Evie Button, said the snakes’ behaviour and need to be released are largely influenced by the weather.

 “The warmer they are, the more active they are so that’s why they escape a lot more in summer,” she told The Sunday Times.